A New Take On the Art of Conversation

 Q: What does conversation look like if this is what people do?

 It looks like shared experiences rather than arguments and discussions of proving and disproving.
 “When this happened to me, this is what I thought and felt.
 This is how it impacted me.”
 From a defenseless position, meaning you are not defending a point of view.
 You are simply sharing an experience.
-You are actually able to remain in a position of truly listening rather than formulating your next rebuttal before the person has even finished their sentence.
-Then, through deeply listening and hearing everyone’s interpretation of their own experience, one can come to understand one’s own experience more thoroughly.
+Then you are actually able to remain in a position of truly listening rather than formulating your next rebuttal before the person has even finished their sentence.
+And, through deeply listening and hearing everyone’s interpretation of their own experience, you can come to understand your own experience more thoroughly.

-This is an important distinction in understanding the difference between being concerned about telling the truth and sharing your experience.
+This is an important distinction in understanding the difference between being concerned with telling the truth and sharing your experience.
 Telling the truth is a position.
 Talking about your experience is simply talking about your experience.
-Telling the truth places a pressure on “the one right answer,” which is never that clear or simple— until you are clear on why you want to tell the truth, really why you want to tell the truth.
+Telling the truth places pressure on “the one right answer,” which is never that clear or simple—until you are clear on why you want to tell the truth, really why you want to tell the truth.
 Is it a very clever way to keep people at a distance?
 To control or manipulate?
+To place yourself higher?
 To say that you don’t care what other people think when you do, but you wish you didn’t?

 Q: What’s the difference?